 12. Resumes and cover letters

 Cover letters go hand-in-hand with resume.
 Your cover letter should offer a simple introduction about yourself, and the reason(s) why you’re applying for the role, conveying your enthusiasm as a returner to work.

 You may want to briefly address why you’ve been out of the job market, but keep it brief and confident, as per your resume.

 Thousands of individuals return to work all the time after a hiatus.
 In today’s society where there’s no such thing as a “job for life”, it can serve you well to show broad experience and a breadth of skills.

 The key to your success is returning with a positive and confident approach.
 Being work-ready will help you achieve this, and it starts with having an up-to-date resume you can be proud of.
 This is your calling card to wow prospective employers.

 In this digital era, social media is ever-important.
 By simply having an online presence, you’re showing that you’re an active and relevant individual.

 It’s normal to feel anxious about change, and worry about your worth when you’ve been out of work for so long.
-If you feel that this has affected you, you should consider business or career coaching, or upskill with training and courses on areas you’re uncertain on.
+If you feel that this has affected you, you should consider a business or career coach, or upskill with training and courses on areas you’re uncertain on.

 When planning your return to work, it can take time to find the right role, but by following the positive steps outlined in this post, you’re setting yourself up for the best success possible.